Traditional Bolognese Sauce

 Gluten Free Jambalaya Pasta

 Fra Diavolo meets Cajun in this spicy pasta dish with a definite southern twist!
 Cajun seasoning gives it a real kick, and it can be anything from a modest pinch to a generous shake, you decide.
 I borrowed smoky Andouille sausage, chicken and shrimp from the traditional recipe, along with the “trinity” of pepper, onion and celery.
-I finished it with a light tomato sauce but instead of rice I served it over gluten free Casarecce pasta from Jovial, one of my absolute favorites!
+I finished it with a light tomato sauce but instead of rice I served it over gluten free Caserecce pasta from Jovial, one of my absolute favorites!
 Use pork or chicken Andouille sausage in this recipe.
 Always check ingredients and look for the gluten free label.

 4 Servings